huplay/demo-gpt-java/README.md

 Or on any systems:```java -jar target/demo-gpt-app.jar <model-name>```

 If you want to use the Vector API version (in the case you installed that variant) you have to use the ``run2 <model-name>`` command.
-This is necessary because in Java 20 the Vector API isn't ready, added only as an incubator module, so we have to execute the Java Virtual Machine telling we want to use this incubator feature.
+This is necessary because the Vector API isn't ready (as of Java 20), added only as an incubator module, so we have to execute the Java Virtual Machine telling we want to use this incubator feature.

 Using larger models it is necessary to increase the heap size (memory for Java).
 The ```run.bat / run2.bat``` handles it automatically, but if the app is called directly you should use the Java -Xmx and Xms flags.